ASML Holding: History

-The company, originally named ASM Lithography, is named ASML, as its official name and not an abbreviation and was founded in 1984 as a joint venture between the Dutch companies Advanced Semiconductor Materials International (ASMI) and Philips.
-Nowadays it is a public company.
-When the company became independent in 1988, it was decided that changing the name was not desirable, and the abbreviation ASML became the official company name.
+ASM Lithography was founded in 1984 as a joint venture between the Dutch companies ASM and Philips.
+The company became an independent publicly traded entity in 1988 and was renamed ASML, which is its official name and not an abbreviation.

+In 1991, ASML released the lithography system PAS 5500, which became an extremely successful platform for the company.
+The PAS 5500 was first used by Micron Technology, one of the world's largest producers of computer memory and storage, and ASML's largest customer at that time.
+The success of the PAS 5500 line propelled ASML into strong competition with Canon and Nikon, who were the leaders of the lithography market at the time.

-In 1997, ASML began studying a shift to using extreme ultraviolet and in 1999 joined a research consortium including Intel, two other U.S. chipmakers, as well as the US Department of Energy.
-It collaborated with the Belgian Imec and Sematech and turned to Carl Zeiss in Germany for its need of mirrors.
+In 1997, ASML began studying a shift to using extreme ultraviolet and in 1999 joined a consortium, including Intel and two other U.S. chipmakers, in order to exploit fundamental research conducted by the US Department of Energy.
+Because the Cooperative Research and Development Agreement (CRADA) it operates under is funded by the US government, licensing must be approved by Congress.
+It collaborated with the Belgian IMEC and Sematech and turned to Carl Zeiss in Germany for its mirrors.

-In 2000, ASML acquired the Silicon Valley Group (SVG), a US lithography equipment manufacturer, in a bid to supply 193 nm scanners to Intel Corp.
+In 2000, ASML acquired the Silicon Valley Group (SVG), a US lithography equipment manufacturer also licensed for EUV research results, in a bid to supply 193 nm scanners to Intel Corp.

+In 2002, it became the largest supplier of photolithography systems.

 At the end of 2008, ASML experienced a large drop in sales, which led management to cut the workforce by about 1000 worldwide, mostly contract workers and to apply for support from the Dutch national unemployment fund to prevent even larger layoffs.
-Two and a half years later, ASML expected a record-high revenue.
+Two and a half years later, ASML expected record-high revenue.

 In July 2012, Intel announced a deal to invest $4.1 billion into ASML in exchange for 15% ownership, in order to speed up the transition from 300 mm to 450 mm wafers and further development of EUV lithography.
-This deal was without exclusive rights to future ASML products and, as of July 2012, ASML was offering another 10% of the shares to other companies.
+This deal was without exclusive rights to future ASML products and, in July 2012, ASML offered another 10% of its shares to other companies.
 As part of their EUV strategy, ASML announced the acquisition of DUV and EUV sources manufacturer Cymer in October 2012.

 In November 2013, ASML paused development of 450 mm lithography equipment, citing uncertain timing of chipmaker demand.

 In 2015, ASML suffered intellectual property theft.
 A number of employees had been found stealing confidential data from its Silicon Valley software subsidiary that develops software for machine optimization.

 In June 2016, ASML announced their plans to acquire Taiwan-based Hermes Microvision Inc. for about $3.1 billion to add technology for creating smaller and more advanced semiconductors.